Stefan Bajcetic: Club career

 In January 2023, Bajcetic's signed a new long-term contract at Anfield.
 On the field, he continued to progress, starting three consecutive Premier League games against Chelsea, Wolverhampton Wanderers, and local rivals Everton.
 On 16 February, he was voted January's Player of the Month by fans.
 On 21 February, he became the youngest Liverpool player, aged 18 years and 122 days, to start in a Champions League knockout match, which ended in a 5–2 home defeat against Real Madrid.

 On 16 March 2023, he announced he would miss the rest of the 2022–23 season with an adductor injury.
 He returned to training on 6 August 2023.

 On 30 August 2024, Bajcetic joined Austrian Bundesliga side Red Bull Salzburg on a season-long loan.
 After making 19 total appearances, Bajcetic was recalled from Salzburg on 31 January 2025 and sent on a new loan to Las Palmas in La Liga.
 On 16 February, he scored his first goal for Las Palmas in a 3–1 loss to Mallorca.

+On 31 August 2026, Bajcetic completed a permanent return to his boyhood club, Celta Vigo; he signed a three-year deal and was initially assigned to the reserve team in Segunda División.

+Personal life

+In July 2026, Bajcetic and his partner Evaluna Rodriguez welcomed twins.

 International career

 Bajcetic is eligible to represent Spain and Serbia at international level.
-In 2021, he was called up to the Spain U18 team for the Lafarge Foot Avenir tournament by manager Pablo Amo, appearing in all 3 matches as Spain won the tournament.
+In 2021, he was called up to the Spain U18 team for the Lafarge Foot Avenir tournament by manager Pablo Amo, appearing in all three matches as Spain won the tournament.
 His time with the youth squad was halted by injury in 2023, amidst an impending U21 call up and rumours of a call from the senior team.

 Bajcetic made his debut for the Spain U21s on 8 September 2023, coming on as a substitute in a 6–0 win over Malta.